 Overall there is no evidence of discrimination or disparate impacts on EJ populations in the SLATS MPA.
 Roadway projects programmed are dispersed and generally serve the entire community including EJ populations.
 This dispersion of projects indicates that no single area or population group is receiving the benefits of or the adverse effects of roadway improvements.
-An exception is the work related to the Interstate 39/90 expansion, including upgrades to secondary routes such US-51.
-These projects (particularly the Interstate expansion) are of regional significance that cannot be compared to the others and must be evaluated by the State of Wisconsin, not the SLATS MPO.
+An exception is the work related to the Interstate 39/90 expansion.
+These projects (particularly the Interstate expansion) are of regional significance that cannot be compared to the others and must be evaluated by the State of Wisconsin..